 Hey, it hasn’t been a month yet.
 I forgot I shot this 21 second video wishing you a Merry Christmas and I don’t want it to go to waste.
 Mikki found some horse reindeer ears on sale.
 Turns out the lights work on only one of them but they’re still cute.
 Our poor horses put up with the brief humiliation.
 The “ears” affix to their halters.
 No horses were harmed in the making of this video.
 We hope you had a great Christmas and that 2010 will be an awesome year for you and the horses you love.

 A belated Merry Christmas to all (and if you don’t celebrate Christmas, we hope you had a great day, too).
-We’ve been busy this Christmas season and I have to admit we didn’t hang stockings for our horses or do anything really special for them this year besides feed them peppermint horse snacks Christmas day.
+We’ve been busy this Christmas season and I have to admit we didn’t hang stockings for our horses or do anything really special for them this year besides feeding them peppermint horse snacks Christmas day.
 We did give (and receive) various horse/western gifts.
 How about you?
 Did you do anything special for your horses this year?
 Any interesting horse gifts?

 A funny thing happened this Christmas.
 Most of the presents Mikki and I bought each other related to horses.
 This is our first Christmas with horses and I must say, buying presents this year was pretty easy.
 I asked for tack and Mikki always loves horse stuff so I knew that was a safe bet.
 And of course I bought my horse, Moonshine, something, too.